Morning Musume: 2018–2019: Haruna Ogata's and Haruna Iikubo's graduations and 15th Generation

 After the end of their Spring 2018 tour, the group began to focus on performing at the mid year specials for various music shows.
 On June 27, Morning Musume '18 performed "Are you Happy?", their first performance without Ogata, on TV Tokyo Music Festival 2018.
 During the show, eight former Morning Musume members, Nakazawa Yuko, Ishiguro Aya, Iida Kaori, Asuka Fukuda, Yasuda Yasuda, Mari Yaguchi, Maki Goto, and Hitomi Yoshizawa, performed a special medley of their most iconic songs.
 This was Goto's first performance with the group in over 5 years.
 Morning Musume '18 also performed in TBS's Ongaku no Hi 2018 on July 14, and on July 25, had a special collaboration with Da Pump for the 2018 FNS Uta no Natsu Matsuri where they both performed Da Pump's famous song, "U.S.A" and a medley of Morning Musume's song "Are you happy?" and "The Peace.".
 On August 12, they performed at rockin'on presents ROCK IN JAPAN FES.2018 on the Lake Stage.

 On August 17, 2018, Iikubo Haruna announced on her blog that she will graduate from both Morning Musume '18 and Hello!
 Project at the end of the fall tour Morning Musume '18 Concert Tour Aki "Get Set, Go!".

 On September 14, the group celebrated their 21st anniversary.
 During the event they announced a collaboration with Caribadix, an anime short series produced by Sanrio and rockin'on about a group of animals who form a rock band.
 Morning Musume '18 would become cheer characters named "Gaokkii" who appear in each of the 12 members' colors with their symbolic motif.
 The characters are featured in goods sold at the Morning Musume '18 Concert Tour Aki ~GET SET, GO!~ and also in stores.

-On October 24, Morning Musume '18 released their 66th single and Iikubo Haruna's last "Furari Ginza / Jiyuu na Kuni Dakara".
+On October 24, Morning Musume '18 released their 66th single and Iikubo Haruna's last "Furari Ginza / Jiyū na Kuni Dakara".
 On December 12, they performed on the second night of Fuji TV's 2018 FNS Kayousai, marking Iikubo's final television appearance as a member of the group, and on December 16, Iikubo graduated at Nippon Budokan.

 On November 10, 2018, Morning Musume '18 held their first concert in Mexico.
 A week later, on November 17, they performed in the Anisong World Matsuri at Anime NYC 2018 in New York City, which included a panel and autograph signing session the day before.
 To promote these two overseas appearances, a YouTube live stream was held on October 5 JST with the members answering fans' questions.

 During the Hello!
 Project 20th Anniversary!!
 Hello!
 Project Countdown Party 2018 "Good Bye & Hello!" on December 31, 10th generation member Ishida Ayumi was appointed as a new sub-leader of the group alongside Ikuta Erina.